HENIAM

 Practical Tips for Managing Your Taxes

-1. Hire a Local Tax Advisor: Spanish tax laws can be complicated.
+1. Hire a Local Tax Advisor: Laws on paying tax in Spain can be complicated.
 A tax advisor with experience in international taxation can help maximise deductions and ensure compliance.

 2. Keep Detailed Records: Track all income and expenses, especially if you’re self-employed, to simplify filing and avoid issues with tax authorities.